stuartpb/petlogs/machines/stuzzy/plan.md

   - might need to switch to pkexec: https://unix.stackexchange.com/questions/174214/is-there-a-graphical-sudo-kdesudo-gksudo-su-to-root-tool-that-works-pas/174249
 - upstream touchpad patch in gtk+
 - what is the deal with these ligatures in monospaced text? it's happening in Google Chrome, and it sucks.
+- Someone needs to tell GNOME "Disable until Tomorrow" for a program that goes from sunrise until sunset (Night Light) should use a definition of "tomorrow" that isn't based around 12:00 AM :facepalm:

 ## Atom tweaks